 Honey Roasted Parsnips

-At the heart of a parsnip there is a hint of citrus.
+At the heart of a parsnip’s flavor there is a hint of citrus.
 It complements subtle notes of green grass and fresh herbs.
-Roasting further develops the appealing flavor attributes lending a caramel-sweet nuttiness.
+Roasting further develops these appealing attributes lending a caramel-sweet nuttiness.
 A touch of honey deepens the complexity and adds a glossy finish to Honey Roasted Parsnips.
-Add a few carrots, if you like, to add a bit of visual contrast to this simple side dish.
+Add a few carrots, if you like, to enhance the visual contrast in this simple side dish.

 Parsnips and carrots are honey roasted and served in an oval ceramic dish.